|

 All joking aside, tuna is not appropriate to feed your cat.
 Tuna is deficient in Vitamin E and will cause Steatitis.

 Dry food is the worst choice you can make.
-Find a canned food that does not contain grains, artichokes, blueberries, carrots, wheat grass, by-products (well... you get the idea :-) Canned food is obviously higher in water content, as is their natural diet and will help keep your cat from developing conditions such as CRF.
+Find a canned food that does not contain grains.
+Canned food has the same moisture content as what would be found in their natural diet and will help keep your cat from developing conditions such as CRF.

-Also, change your feeding schedule to twice a day.
+Also, change your feeding schedule to once or twice a day.
 No more free feeding.
 Relax, don't make this hard.
-Remember in the wild they don't eat by the clock :-)
+Remember in the wild they don't eat by the clock and only when they catch something!

-All can be ordered on the web and delivered right to your door.
+All of our recommendations can be ordered online and delivered right to your door.

 |